Sohini Sarkar

-Sohini Sarkar is an Indian Bengali film and television actress.
+Sohini Sarkar is an Indian actress who works in Bengali-language films and television.
 She played the title character in the 2011–2012 TV series Adwitiya.
 Sarkar made her film debut in the 2013 film Rupkatha Noy.
 In the same year she acted in the film Phoring.
-In 2018, she was nominated at Filmfare awards east for best actress in leading role for the film Bibaho Diaries.
+In 2018, she was nominated at Filmfare Awards East for best actress in leading role for the film Bibaho Diaries.